sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 you should first ensure that your client application runs without error when using SSR.

-The FTW templates have a small [Node/Express](https://expressjs.com/) server that enables SSR.
+The Sharetribe Web Template has a small [Node/Express](https://expressjs.com/) server that enables SSR.
 It allows pages to be rendered faster than on the client, but even more importantly, it makes it easier for search engines to index your website (in case they don't execute JavaScript).

 To start up the server locally, you will need to run the command: